How To Fix Broken Inventory Processes

 Thomas found:

-- The replenishment team was not efficiently unloading trucks and pushing merchandise to the sales floor.
-In addition, they were not correctly stocking shelves.
-This resulted in an overabundance of back stock.
+1. The replenishment team was inefficient in unloading trucks and restocking merchandise onto the sales floor.
+Additionally, they were not properly organizing the shelves, leading to an excessive buildup of back stock.

-- The warehouse team could not keep up with the replenishment back stock and daily pulls.
-As a result, employees were placing inventory on warehouse shelves and eventually onto pallets without cataloging the merchandise in the Inventory Management system.
-The broken inventory process resulted in 125 pallets of merchandise that accumulated in the warehouse isles with no way to locate specific items.
+2. The warehouse team struggled to keep up with both replenishment back stock and daily pulls.
+As a result, inventory was being placed on warehouse shelves and eventually onto pallets without being cataloged in the Inventory Management system.
+This breakdown led to 125 pallets of merchandise piling up in the warehouse aisles, with no way to efficiently locate specific items.

 Resolution